Gairloch: Amenities and tourism

-Shops are to be found in Strath, Achtercairn and in Pier Road at the harbour.
+Shops are to be found in Strath, Achtercairn and Pier Road at the harbour.
 Also in the harbour area, near the golf course is a branch of the Bank of Scotland which has limited opening hours.
 A mobile Royal Bank of Scotland also visits the area weekly.
 Post Offices are located in local convenience stores at the harbour and in Achtercairn.
 Public services such as police station, leisure centre, schools, library and health centre, as well as a small supermarket and a home and garden centre, are in the central Achtercairn area.
-A small water sport centre, Gairloch Kayak Centre, is based at Shieldaig Lodge Hotel.
+A small water sports centre, Gairloch Kayak Centre, is based at Shieldaig Lodge Hotel.

-There is a tourist information service, a 24-hour filling station, and a dual electric vehicle charging point at the Gairloch Community Hall.
+There is a tourist information service, a 24-hour filling station (card payment out of hours), and dual electric vehicle charging points are at the Gairloch Community Hall and in the Pier Road car park.

 Two campsites take tents, caravans and motorhomes – one in Strath, Gairloch Holiday Park, and one to the west of Gairloch on Little Sand Farm, Sands Caravan & Camping.
-Carn Dearg youth hostel, situated on the headland shortly before Sand, has views across the bay towards Skye.
+Carn Dearg Youth Hostel, situated on the headland shortly before Sand, has views across the bay towards Skye.
+Overnight stays by recreational vehicles are permitted in the Pier Road car park.
+A free 24-hour chemical toilet emptying point is available beside the public toilet building in the harbour.

 A Pictish stone, with a distinctive carving of a salmon, was found in Gairloch in 1880.
 This is one of the westernmost sites where such a discovery has been made.
 The stone is now on display in the Gairloch Heritage Museum.
-From 2013 to 2017 raised funds for a major project to relocate to a new home in the former cold war Anti-Aircraft Operations Room building in Achtercairn.
+From 2013 to 2017 raised funds for a major project to relocate to a new home in the former Cold War Anti-Aircraft Operations Room building in Achtercairn.
 The museum reopened in the new building in July 2019 with expanded exhibits as well as a gallery and shop featuring work by local artists.

 The site of a 1945 plane crash at the Fairy Lochs near Gairloch is now a designated war grave.
 The hilltop crash site, south of the road to Badachro, has been preserved as a memorial to the USAAF servicemen who lost their lives in the accident.

-There is a single, daily (except Sundays), public bus service to and from Inverness, plus once-a-week services to Ullapool and Dingwall.
+There is a single public bus service to and from Inverness on Monday, Tuesday, Friday and Saturday, plus once-a-week services to Ullapool and Dingwall.

 Education

-Early, primary, secondary and further education are provided at the education campus in the central Achtercairn area.
+Early years, primary, secondary and further education are provided at the education campus in the central Achtercairn area.
 Gairloch Primary School provides both Gaelic and English medium learning and has an approximate roll of 75.
 Gairloch High School is a modern six-year secondary school with an approximate roll of 160.
 A limited range of further education courses is provided by the West Highland College UHI, part of the University of the Highlands and Islands.